SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/examples.md

 # Examples

-This section illustrates how the components and interaction patterns described in this stylebook are used together in real checkout flows.
+This section illustrates how the components and interaction patterns described in the stylebook are used together in real payment UI flows.

 ---